verrazzano/docs/content/en/docs/setup/customizing/dns.md

 The following prerequisites must be met before using OCI DNS with Verrazzano:

 * You must have control of a DNS domain.
 * You must have an OCI DNS Service Zone that is configured to manage records for that domain.
-Verrazzano also supports the use of both GLOBAL and PRIVATE OCI DNS zone
+Verrazzano also supports the use of both GLOBAL and PRIVATE OCI DNS zones.

   A DNS Service Zone is a distinct portion of a domain namespace.
 You must ensure that the zone is appropriately associated with a parent domain.
   For example, an appropriate zone name for parent domain `example.com` is `us.example.com`.